wp-plugins/hidpi-gravatars/readme.txt

 Tags: retina, hidpi, gravatar, gravatars, avatar, avatars, iPad, iPhone, Kindle Requires at least: 2.8
 Tested up to: 4.1
-Stable tag: 1.3
+Stable tag: 1.4

 Enables high resolution Gravatar images on any browser that supports them.

 == Description ==

-Automatically replaces the standard resolution Gravatars with HiDPI (Retina) Gravatars using Javascript.
+Automatically replaces the standard resolution Gravatars with HiDPI (Retina) Gravatars using HTML (when supported) or Javascript (as needed).

 You need this plugin if you want blog comments to look crisp and clear on Retina, HD, and similar devices!